-I remember discovering (affiliate link) The Wonder Weeks when Ben was a baby.
-I was of course googling everything I could on how to raise a baby- how to get them to sleep, how to form a schedule, what to do with them while they were awake.
-Specifically I was curious how babies learn and perceive the world around them.
+I remember discovering the Wonder Weeks when Ben was a baby.
+I was, of course, googling everything I could on how to raise a baby- how to get them to sleep, how to form a schedule, what to do with them while they were awake.
+Specifically, I was curious about how babies learn and perceive the world around them.
 I, like most people with babies, found this sort of development fascinating and wanted to use this information to help my baby.
 I was at first thrilled to find a reference that outlined specific leaps my baby would make and told me what they were experiencing.
 I read a bit more and found graphics which visually showed me what to expect from my child.
 The thing is, there were a lot of ‘stormy periods’ on these charts.
 Like a whole lot.
 Like my child’s first year of life was going to be one long fuss fest.
 I was not excited about that.

 Let’s back up a moment.
 What are the Wonder Weeks?
 Simply stated these are times in your baby’s life in which they are making huge strides in mental development.
 Dr. Plooij developed the book.
 He began his career studying chimpanzee mothers and babies.
 After spending time cataloging behavior he found that the babies tended to follow a similar pattern of development, marked by sudden clingy behavior – regression – and then more independence – development.
 Later Dr. Plooij started looking at these patterns in human mothers and babies.
 He found a pattern of ten distinct times mental leaps were made.
 He was able to use his data to find a timeline that many babies follow in this development, which became the wonder weeks. (reference)